pulsar-edit/pulsar/packages/background-tips/README.md

 ![Screen shot](https://f.cloud.github.com/assets/69169/1796267/c3de038c-6a60-11e3-8bf8-36f45684902c.png)

+### Ignoring package tips

+Tips contributed by disabled packages are ignored automatically.
+To hide the tips from a package without disabling the package itself, add its package name to the **Ignored Packages** setting (`background-tips.ignoredPackages`).

 ### Contributing tips

 Packages can contribute tips by adding a `backgroundTips` array to their `package.json`.
+Tips are read from the package metadata, so they are available even if the package uses deferred activation.
 Each entry is a string displayed as-is, with optional `{command}` placeholders that are replaced by the current keybinding for that command.

 ```json
 "backgroundTips": [